X

 – Persistent cookies (see b.).

 a.
 Transient cookies are automatically deleted when you close your browser.
-This includes, in particular, session cookies.
-These store a so-called session ID, which allows various requests from your browser to be assigned to the shared session.
-This allows your computer to be recognized when you return to our website.
+These include session cookies in particular.
+These store a so-called session ID, which can be used to assign various requests from your browser to the shared session.
+This allows your computer to be recognised when you return to our website.
 Session cookies are deleted when you log out or close your browser.

 b.
-Persistent cookies are automatically deleted after a specified period of time, which may vary depending on the cookie.
-You can delete cookies at any time using your browser's security settings.
+Persistent cookies are automatically deleted after a specified period, which may vary depending on the cookie.
+You can delete cookies at any time in your browser's security settings.

 c.
-You can configure your browser settings according to your wishes and
+You can configure your browser settings according to your preferences and

-For example, you can refuse the acceptance of third-party cookies or all cookies.
-So-called "third-party cookies" are cookies that are set by a third party, and therefore not by the actual website you are currently visiting.
-Please note that by deactivating cookies, you may not be able to use all the features of this website.
+e.g. refuse to accept third-party cookies or all cookies.
+So-called. third-party cookies are cookies that have been set by a third party, and therefore not by the actual website you are currently visiting.
+Please note that by disabling cookies, you may not be able to use all the features of this website.

-(1) In addition to the purely informational use of our website, we offer various services that you may use if you are interested.
-To do so, you will generally be required to provide additional personal data, which we will use to provide the respective service and to which the aforementioned data processing principles apply.
+(1) In addition to purely informational use of our website, we offer various services that you can use if you are interested.
+To do so, you will usually need to provide additional personal data, which we will use to provide the respective service and to which the aforementioned principles of data processing apply.

 (2) We sometimes use external service providers to process your data.
-These providers have been carefully selected and commissioned by us, are bound by our instructions, and are regularly monitored.
+These have been carefully selected and commissioned by us, are bound by our instructions and are regularly monitored.

-(3) Furthermore, we may share your personal data with third parties if we offer participation in promotions, competitions, contract conclusions, or similar services together with partners.
-You will receive further information about this when you provide your personal data or in the description of the offer below.
+(3) Furthermore, we may pass on your personal data to third parties if we offer promotional campaigns, competitions, conclusion of contracts or similar services together with partners.
+You can obtain further information on this by providing your personal details or in the description of the offer below.

 Children

-Our services are primarily aimed at adults.
-Persons under the age of 18 should not submit any personal data to us without the consent of their parents or guardians.
+Our services are generally aimed at adults.
+Persons under the age of 18 should not submit any personal data to us without the consent of their parents or legal guardians.

 Rights of the data subject

-If the processing of personal data is based on consent, you have the right to revoke your consent at any time.
-Revoking your consent does not affect the legality of the processing carried out on the basis of your consent until the revocation.
+If the processing of personal data is based on consent, you have the right to withdraw your consent at any time.
+The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal.

-You can contact us at any time to exercise your right of withdrawal.
+You may contact us at any time to exercise your right of withdrawal.

 (2) Right to confirmation

-You have the right to request confirmation from the controller as to whether we process personal data concerning you.
-You can request confirmation at any time using the contact details provided above.
+You have the right to request confirmation from the controller as to whether we are processing personal data relating to you.
+You may request confirmation at any time using the contact details provided above.

-If personal data is processed, you can request information about this personal data and the following information at any time:
+If personal data is processed, you may request access to the personal data and the following information at any time:

-c) the recipients or categories of recipients to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;
+c. the recipients or categories of recipient to whom the personal data have been or will be disclosed, in particular recipients in third countries or international organisations;

-(d) where possible, the envisaged period for which the personal data will be stored, or, where not possible, the criteria used to determine that period;
+d. where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;

-e. the existence of a right to rectification or erasure of personal data concerning you or to restriction of processing by the controller or a right to object to such processing;
+e. the existence of the right to request from the controller rectification or erasure of personal data or restriction of processing of personal data concerning the data subject or to object to such processing;

-f. the existence of a right of complaint to a supervisory authority;
+f. the right to lodge a complaint with a supervisory authority;

 g. where the personal data are not collected from the data subject, any available information as to their source;

-h. the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and envisaged consequences of such processing for the data subject.
+h. the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) of the GDPR and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.

-If personal data is transferred to a third country or to an international organization, you have the right to be informed of the appropriate safeguards pursuant to Article 46 GDPR in connection with the transfer.
-We will provide a copy of the personal data undergoing processing.
+Where personal data is transferred to a third country or to an international organisation, you have the right to be informed of the appropriate safeguards pursuant to Article 46 GDPR relating to the transfer.
+We provide a copy of the personal data that is subject to processing.
 For any further copies you request, we may charge a reasonable fee based on administrative costs.
-If you make the request electronically, the information must be provided in a commonly used electronic format, unless you specify otherwise.
-The right to receive a copy pursuant to paragraph 3 must not adversely affect the rights and freedoms of others.
+If you make the request by electronic means, and unless otherwise requested by you, the information must be provided in a commonly used electronic form.
+The right to obtain a copy referred to in paragraph 3 shall not adversely affect the rights and freedoms of others.

 (4) Right to rectification

-You have the right to request that we immediately correct any inaccurate personal data concerning you.
-Taking into account the purposes of the processing, you have the right to request that incomplete personal data be completed, including by means of providing a supplementary statement.
+You have the right to obtain from us without undue delay the rectification of any inaccurate personal data concerning you.
+Taking into account the purposes of the processing, you have the right to have incomplete personal data completed, including by means of a providing a supplementary statement.

-You have the right to request the controller to delete personal data concerning you without undue delay, and we are obliged to delete personal data without undue delay where one of the following reasons applies:
+You have the right to obtain from the controller the erasure of personal data concerning you without undue delay, and we have the obligation to erase personal data without undue delay where one of the following grounds applies:

-b.
-The data subject withdraws consent on which the processing is based according to point (a) of Article 6(1) or point (a) of Article 9(2) of the GDPR, and there is no other legal ground for the processing.
+b. the data subject withdraws consent on which the processing is based according to point (a) of Article 6(1) or point (a) of Article 9(2) of the GDPR, and where there is no other legal ground for the processing.

-e.
-The erasure of personal data is necessary to comply with a legal obligation under Union or Member State law to which the controller is subject.
+e. the personal data have to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject.

-f.
-The personal data were collected in relation to information society services offered in accordance with Article 8(1) GDPR.
+f. the personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

-Where the controller has made the personal data public and is obliged pursuant to paragraph 1 to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take appropriate measures, including technical ones, to inform controllers which process the personal data that the data subject has requested the erasure by such controllers of any links to, or copy or replication of, those personal data.
+Where the controller has made the personal data public and is obliged pursuant to paragraph 1 to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform controllers which are processing the personal data that the data subject has requested the erasure by such controllers of any links to, or copy or replication of, those personal data.

-The right to erasure (“right to be forgotten”) does not apply if processing is necessary:
+The right to erasure (‘right to be forgotten’) does not apply to the extent that processing is necessary:

-– for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes pursuant to Article 89(1) of the GDPR, insofar as the right referred to in paragraph 1 is likely to make the achievement of the objectives of that processing impossible or seriously compromises it, or
+– for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) of the GDPR, in so far as the right referred to in paragraph 1 is likely to render impossible or seriously impair the achievement of the objectives of that processing; or

 (6) Right to restriction of processing

-You have the right to request that we restrict the processing of your personal data if one of the following conditions applies:
+You have the right to obtain from us restriction of processing of your personal data where one of the following applies:

 To exercise the right to restriction of processing, the data subject may contact us at any time using the contact details provided above.